Wagonteamster Book Order Click Here

 Trip #2: 6/09 to 9/09 - Southern Indiana to Horse Progress Days, then to Michigan (1100 miles) This trip was in two parts and started in mid-state Indiana.
 When I started this journey, I still had a lot of broken bones moving around, so it acted as sort of a post-accident trial run.
 My team consisted of the Belgian Draft Horses, Bob and Bill.
 The wagon was sold to me by Bernie Harberts for the price of one Biscuit.
 With some help, I converted it into an RV.

 Trip #3: 11/09 to 10/10 The trip started in Indiana, going to Texas, New Mexico, then up the west side of the Rockies.
 (3200 miles) I was initially going to return to Indiana through southern Wyoming, but changed my mind.
-For this journey, I’m driving the Belgians, and Doc, the Percheron that was in the front-right position on the first journey.
+For this journey, I”m driving the Belgians, and Doc, the Percheron that was in the front-right position on the first journey.
 I have the same wagon as on the second trip, but I’m hauling a trailer behind it to carry supplies.

 Trip #4 4/12 to 11/12 - This was a great loop through most of the American west (2,800 miles).

-Purpose of My Journeys
+Purpose Of My Journeys

 The sole purpose of these journeys is to travel by horse and wagon and meet people.
 I want them to share their experiences with me and I’ll share mine with them.
 I’m not supporting any cause, trying to achieve a goal, nor am I sponsored by anyone.